sirosen/globus-sdk-python/docs/scopes.rst

 ~~~~~~~~~~~~~~~~~~

 Whenever scopes are being sent to Globus services, they need to be encoded as
 strings.
-All mutabl scope objects support this by means of their defined
+All mutable scope objects support this by means of their defined
 ``serialize`` method.
 Note that ``__str__`` for a ``MutableScope`` is just an
 alias for ``serialize``.
 For example, the following is valid usage to demonstrate
 ``str()``, ``repr()``, and ``serialize()``: